rotki/docs/usage-guides/portfolio/accounts.md

 You can also see the breakdown of the assets, which locations they belong to, whether they are in the wallet, or being put into some protocol.

 ![Aggregated list of assets from blockchain accounts](/images/usage-guides/portfolio/accounts/blockchain_balances.webp)

+The search box above the table finds an asset by name, symbol or **contract address**, and shows an exact symbol or name match first.
+Pasting a contract address is the quickest way to identify a token whose name you do not know, or to tell apart several tokens sharing a symbol.